 There is a single application process with information available to guide applicants.
 These are available from local offices of the ORAH partners.
 Applicants can go to any of these offices for information, advice and support.
-Further information is also available on the Council website including information about the Housing Options available in Oxford.
+Further information is also available on the Council website including information about the Housing Options available in Oxford and how to apply for inclusion on the housing register.

-3.2 How to Apply
+3.2.
+How to Apply